 Quality points are determined by multiplying the number of credit hours a course yields by the quality point value of the grade.
+Quality points are computed as follows:

+- · A, 4 points for each credit hour

+- B, 3 points for each credit hour

+- · C, 2 points for each credit hour

+- · D, 1 point for each credit hour

+- · F, 0 points for each credit hour

-Quality pointes are computed as follows: A, 4 points for each credit hour; B, 3; C, 2; D, 1: F, 0; and FN, 0.
-Thus, a student receiving a grade of A in a two-credit-hour-course will result in eight quality points; a grade of A in a three-credit hour course will earn twelve quality points; a grade of A in a four-credit-hour-course will result in sixteen quality points.
+- FN, 0 points for each credit hour

+Thus, a student receiving a grade of A in a two-credit-hour-course will result in eight quality points; a grade of $\bf A$ in a three-credit hour course will earn twelve quality points; a grade of $\bf A$ in a four-credit-hour-course will result in sixteen quality points.